apache/trafficserver/doc/reference/configuration/records.config.en.rst

 ``/opt/trafficserver/etc/trafficserver/``) is a list of configurable variables used by the Traffic Server software.
-Many of the variables in the :file:`records.config` file are set automatically when you set configuration options in Traffic Line or Traffic Shell.
+Many of the variables in the :file:`records.config` file are set automatically when you set configuration options in Traffic Line.
 After you modify the :file:`records.config` file, run the command :option:`traffic_line -x` to apply the changes.
 When you apply changes to one node in a cluster, Traffic Server